Hi all! I’ve been wanting to write a Britax B-Lively review ever since it debuted in 2019. Here we are!

 Neither of these strollers comes with a cup holder or snack tray, though you can buy them separately.
 The B-Lively comes with a zippered, built-in organizer (below) that has plenty of room for your keys, cell phone, tissues, and two closed bottles (the B-Agile didn’t have this).
 However, it is not for a hot coffee or any other cup that you can’t securely close.
 For that, you’ll need to buy the real cup holder, though you’ll be better off with the Britax stroller organizer, which is worth every penny (owned it, loved it).

-Another ding is that the B-Lively is 2 lbs heavier than the B-Agile (and heavier than the City Mini, which weighs 18 lbs).
-That said, it does (barely) meet all airline gate-check requirements, including American Airlines.
+Like other of its ilk, the stroller weighs in at 19lbs.
+It does (barely) meet all airline gate-check requirements, including American Airlines.
 See also: Best Travel Strollers

 Brake, Canopy and Handlebar